dr-lab/BibleStudy/README.md

 A simple mini-pipeline to generate biblical articles based on keywords by chatGPT APIs, and render the results with a Latex template.

-Quickstart
-===

-A simple mini-pipeline to generate biblical articles based on keywords by chatGPT APIs, and render the results with a Latex template.

 Prerequisites
 --